kkerswell/CI_PP1_AnimalCharity/README.md

     * sources (images): https://unsplash.com/
     * Sources (video): https://www.pexels.com/
 # Structure
-    The page is structured in a well know, recognizable, user friendly, and easy to learn way.
-Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
+    The page is structured in a well know, recognisable, user friendly, and easy to learn way.

+    Upon arriving to the website the user sees a familiar type of navigation bar and footer bar.

     The website consists of five separate pages:
         - A homepage with a sections for News and Sunday Meal Offers
         - An about page with the About Us and Meet the Chef